hogbergmarkus/4-paws/README.md

 README.md structure was heavily influnced by siobhanlgorman, and the specific project Sourdough-Bakes
 <https://github.com/siobhanlgorman/Sourdough-Bakes/blob/master/README.md>

 Navigation element was created with the help of the Love Running running walkthrough project.
+I also took inspiration for the footer from Love running.

 Thank you to, David Calikes at Code Institute, for great moral support and encouragement.